rmahidhar/CarND-Traffic-Sign-Classifier-P2/writeup.md

 	dataset = TrafficImageDataSet('train.p', 'test.p', 'signnames.csv')

 Create TrafficImageDataSet object.
-The constructor reads the training, test dataset pickle files and also the signnames.csv file.
-Now the dataset object member functions can be used to accessed the dataset, plot images, e.t.c
+The constructor loads the training, test pickle files, and also the signnames.csv file.
+Now the dataset object member functions is used to access the dataset, plot images, e.t.c

 The pickled data is a dictionary with 4 key/value pairs: